sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R ugo+X  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751. \n chgrp school hello Command will change the group owner to school for the file hello. \n
+chmod -R ugo+X  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751. \n chgrp school hello Command will change the group owner to school for the file hello. \n chown -hR vincent:staff Command will change the owner to vincent and the group owner to staff. \n